Can we get serious about pie, please?

 Our chefs at UMC Bristol Glen know pie!

 Strawberry pie is our favorite here at Bristol Glen, but we love all types of pie at UMC.
+Pie is always a fan favorite with our assisted living, long-term care and respite care patients!
 While our chefs have a few trusted pie recipes they use regularly, they are always happy to try a new recipe.
 For more information, or if you have any questions on dining options at UMC, please contact our team today.
 We look forward to hearing from you!